-We recognize the difficulty in changing international taxation rules of how to divide tax revenues among countries in such an extremely short time period.
-We call for clarity and recognize that there will be departures from the generally agreed concept of value creation.
+It is of course very difficult to achieve an agreement on how to change international taxation rules of how to divide tax revenues among countries in such an extremely short time period as is called for.
+There will be departures from the generally agreed concept of value creation.
 The new rules must however also be based on principles generally accepted.
-These rules or principles are not clear to us.
+These rules or principles are not clear.
 They need to be expressed in a new world tax order.
-In any case, we consider it important that the analysis behind the decision to transfer taxation rights to market jurisdiction is made publicly available.
+In any case, it is important that the analysis behind the decision to transfer taxation rights to market jurisdiction is made publicly available.
 How much need to be transferred to market jurisdictions?
 There are now expectations in consumer-market-jurisdictions that they will be able to collect much more in corporate tax revenues at the expense of residence countries, which fear that considerable revenue losses are unavoidable.
 It would therefore be valuable to have an analysis made, equivalent to the one in BEPS Action Point 11, assessing the magnitude of the "problem".
 Action Point 11 assessed that the global revenue losses amounted to some 0.4 per cent of GDP (100-240 bn USD).
 Is the present project transferring taxation rights of the same magnitude?
 Individual countries may nevertheless lose more than the average tax revenue amount relocated.
 The provided estimate would however be an anchor for expectations and for possible revenue tax authority actions.